omonkulov/UbuntuSetup/README.md

 # One ShellCode To Rule Them All
-Simple shellcode install and set up applications.
+Simple shellcode to install and set up applications.